ddavidd-lim/Fabflix/README.md

     - #### Project 5 Video Demo Link:

     - #### Instruction of deployment:
+      Populate the 'moviedb' database by running 'movie-data.sql' to add the base data and src/MovieSAXParser.java to add the data from 'mains243.xml,' 'actors63.xml,' and 'casts124.xml.'

+      Run the 'alter_movie_table_fulltext.sql' to allow full-text search in the SQL database and 'stored-procedure.sql' to add the stored procedure into the SQL database.

+      Run the UpdateSecturePassword example to encrupt the customer database.

+      If using local, run the program on IntelliJ with Tomcat configurations.
+If using a server, run 'mvn package' in the main repository.

     - #### Collaborations and Work Distribution:
       Caitlynn Chang: